tock/tock/doc/reference/trd104-syscalls.md

 5.1 The Null Upcall
 ---------------------------------

-The Tock kernel defines an upcall pointer as the Null Upcall.
+The Tock kernel defines a sentinel upcall pointer as the Null Upcall.
 The Null Upcall denotes an upcall that the kernel will never invoke.
 The Null Upcall is used for two reasons.
-First, a userspace process passing the Null Upcall as the upcall pointer for Subscribe indicates that there should be no more upcalls.
-Second, the first time a userspace process calls Subscribe for a particular upcall, the kernel needs to return upcall and application pointers indicating the current configuration; in this case, the kernel returns the Null Upcall.
+First, a userspace process passing the Null Upcall as the upcall pointer for `Subscribe` indicates that there should be no more upcalls.
+Second, the first time a userspace process calls `Subscribe` for a particular upcall, the kernel needs to return upcall and application pointers indicating the current configuration; in this case, the kernel returns the Null Upcall.
 The Tock kernel MUST NOT invoke the Null Upcall.

-The Null Upcall upcall pointer MUST be 0x0.
+The Null Upcall upcall pointer MUST be `0x0`.
 This means it is not possible for userspace to pass address 0x0 as a valid code entry point.
-Unlike systems with virtual memory, where 0x0 can be reserved a special meaning, in microcontrollers with only physical memory 0x0 is a valid memory location.
-It is possible that a Tock kernel is configured so its applications start at address 0x0.
-However, even if they do begin at 0x0, the Tock Binary Format for application images mean that the first address will not be executable code and so 0x0 will not be a valid function.
-In the case that 0x0 is valid application code and where the linker places an upcall function, the first instruction of the function should be a no-op and the address of the second instruction passed instead.
+Unlike systems with virtual memory, where `0x0` can be reserved a special meaning, in microcontrollers with only physical memory `0x0` is a valid memory location.
+It is possible that a Tock kernel is configured so its applications start at address `0x0`.
+However, even if they do begin at `0x0`, the Tock Binary Format for application images mean that the first address will not be executable code and so `0x0` will not be a valid function.
+In the case that `0x0` is valid application code and where the linker places an upcall function, the first instruction of the function should be a no-op and the address of the second instruction passed instead.

 If a userspace process invokes subscribe on a driver ID that is not installed in the kernel, the kernel MUST return a failure with an error code of `NODEVICE` and an upcall of the Null Upcall.

-5.2 SubscribableUpcall
+5.2 SubscribeUpcall
 -------------------------------------

-TODO[if we go this route], define parameters, etc
+A `SubscribeUpcall` is an upcall which is generated in response to an event an application has subscribed to using the `Subscribe` system call.

+The `SubscribeUpcall` uses all four Upcall Arguments.

+The values in r0-r2 are IMPLEMENTATION DEFINED.
+Their meaning is defined by the driver which is subscribed to.
+Some upcalls do not require all three of these arguments, and MAY only specify semantic meaning for some (or none) of r0-r2.
+Userspace MUST treat unspecified upcall arguments as RESERVED, and MUST NOT make any assumptions about the contents of such registers.
+Drivers SHOULD treat these as numeric arguments, i.e. of type `u32`, however they MAY document alternative types.
+Userspace implementations MUST consult driver documentation for each upcall they subscribe to.
+Low-level support libraries in userspace MUST tolerate (i.e. transparently pass-through values without modification) non-`u32` semantics for these arguments.

+The value in r3 MUST be the "Application Data" as supplied to the kernel in the `Subscribe` system call.
+In most cases, this is a pointer to somewhere in userspace, however applications MAY use this value however they like.
+The kernel MUST return exactly the value provided by userspace, and the kernel SHOULD NOT read or rely on the value.

 6 libtock-c Userspace Library Methods